-Keeping Children Safe in Education 2022 highlights it is essential that everybody working in a school or college understands their safeguarding responsibilities.
+Keeping Children Safe in Education 2023 highlights it is essential that everybody working in a school or college understands their safeguarding responsibilities.
 All staff who work directly with children must read Part One, Part Five and Annex B of KCSiE.

-All staff must read Part One of Keeping Children Safe in Education 2022.
-Staff can find a copy in school in the office and staff room.
+Staff can find a copy of Keeping Children Safe in Education 2023 in school Staff can find a copy in school in the office and staff room.
 It is also available on CPOMs under documents and on the website.
 In addition, all staff who work directly with children must read Part Five and Annex A.

-As required by KCSiE 2022, the governing/proprietor body will assist staff to understand and discharge their role and responsibilities as set out in the parts of KCSiE they are required to read by a quiz.
+As required by KCSiE 2023, the governing/proprietor body will assist staff to understand and discharge their role and responsibilities as set out in the parts of KCSiE they are required to read by questionnaire.

-What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action - please see Child abuse concerns: guide for practitioners - GOV.UK (www.gov.uk)
+• What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action - please see Child abuse concerns: guide for practitioners - GOV.UK (www.qov.uk)